timdonnelly/Advance/README.md

 Physics-based animations for iOS, tvOS, and macOS.

-This project was originally developed to power the animations throughout the Storehouse app for iOS, but has since been extensively rewritten in modern Swift.

-## What's new in 2.0?

-Nearly everything.
-Pre-2.0 was largely an Objective-C port, so 2.0 was a chance to clean up and rethink the external API.

-The API is much smaller as a result, providing a handful of types that make it easy to integrate physics-based animations.

 ## Usage

 In contrast to standard `UIView` animations, Advance animations are applied on every frame (using `CADisplayLink` on iOS).